Guest Post by Anita Finlay

 Freshly scrubbed, we met up with our pal and headed for Barcelona Cathedral to watch the noon time patriotic Sardana dances, where hundreds of locals formed circles in the large square, jumping and dancing almost in slow motion to live music in front of the stately church.
 We photographed the inside of the stunning cathedral and its majestic statues and sculptures, not to mention swans grooming themselves in the colonnade.

-Then, making our way through romantic and picturesque side streets to La Plaça Reial in the Gothic Quarter of Barcelona, we had lunch at a place called La Crema Canela.
+Then, making our way through romantic and picturesque side streets of Barcelona to La Plaça Reial in the Gothic Quarter of Barcelona, we had lunch at a place called La Crema Canela.
 Eat there.
 That’s all I can say.

 We ordered tapas family style and picked at each other’s plates.
 I had pesto risotto (risotto cremoso de pesto con queso cheddar) garnished with sun dried tomatoes and white cheddar along with the house white wine.
 This was the most piquant and richest bowl of comfort food I have had in ages.
 We fought over the last bite.